-Collaboration is key to solve large-scale global problems, like curing paralysis in our lifetime.
-Where knowledge is imperfect and results uncertain, we need collaborative structures allowing us to pull resources and capabilities together from the network as they are needed.
+Collaboration is key to solve large-scale global problems, like curing spinal cord injury in our lifetime.
+For real groundbreaking results, we need collaborative structures allowing us to pull resources and expertise together across disciplines from around the world.

 Up to this point in history it has proven to be impossible to find a cure for spinal cord injury.
 But we believe we can change that if enough of the right people have the will to make it happen.

-So, it is the Mark Pollock Trust’s mission to find and connect those people worldwide to fast track a cure for paralysis.
+So, it is the Mark Pollock Trust’s mission to find and connect those people worldwide to fast track a cure for spinal cord injury.

 To fund our ongoing academic programme we are raising $ 2 million to build a hub of experts to support scientists working in this field to expand the time they spend in the lab, and collaborate across disciplines around the world.